psmatter/ssplit-py/README.md

 ### Prerequisites

 The module is compiled with the vanilla g++, coming with Debian Bullsyes.
-To compile ist, libpcre2-8 and the python dev kit is needed:
+To compile it, libpcre2-8 and the python dev kit is needed:

 `apt-get install libpcre2-dev`
 `apt-get install python3-dev`